-RMC is Alabama's First and Only Baby Friendly Hospital.
+RMC is Alabama's First Baby Friendly Hospital.

 RMC is the first home for more than 1,600 newborns each year.
 RMC’s Women’s and Children’s Center is staffed with specially trained nurses and the latest in Labor, Delivery, and Recovery Care to ensure new moms of the safest and most comfortable surroundings for the birth experience.